S-RR/CSharp-Example/README.md

-This C# program is designed to be a tutorial to help those new to programming.
+This C# program is designed to be an example to help those new to programming.
 It contains definitions for variables, methods, and example code for how to make an adder and subtractor, fit with comments defining every little detail.